thejimmyg/git-workflow/README.md

    If everything goes well, there won't be any changes because your origin and local copy will both be in exactly the same state as upstream.

-9. Every time you start working, repeat 4. if you have made commits, or 8. if you haven't.
+9. Every time you start working, if you have made commits repeat 4., if you haven't, repeat 8.

    This is so you get the latest changes before you start, which will reduce the chance of any conflicts at the end.